raas-dev/configent/README.md

 ### macOS

-[Lima](https://github.com/lima-vm/lima) is used for managing Linux VMs on QEMU.
+Both dockerd and containerd base on Linux kernel features not present on macOS, so [Lima](https://github.com/lima-vm/lima) is used creating Linux VMs on QEMU.

 The above shims create or start the necessary virtual machines, a lima VM named 'ubuntu' for running rootless dockerd and a lima VM 'rancher' for containerd.